michaelh800/thinmatrix-game-engine/README.md

 ![Current Screenshot](screenshot.png)

-Thanks for stopping by! :)
+Thanks for stopping by!
+Also, go check out [tcbrindle's implementation](https://github.com/tcbrindle/thinmatrix-gl-tutorials)!
+I've learned a lot from reading his code and much of my implementation has been influenced by his.